Art Nouveau Architecture

 Classic Jurgendstil architecture © David Fair

-Riga is the world's best preserved open-air museum of Art Nouveau (also known as Jugendstil) architecture, which dates from the early 20th Century.
+The city of Riga contains the highest concentration of Art Nouveau architecture in the world.
+Otherwise know as Jugendstil, some of the buildings in central and downtown Riga date as far as the late 19th Century.
 The style is characterised by unusual shapes, curved and organic arches, gargoyles and carved faces, and flamboyant cornices.
 Over 30 percent of central Riga's buildings were created in this style, many supervised by famous Russian architect Mikhail Eisenstein.
-The best streets to view buildings on are Elisebetes, Strelnieku and Albert.
+The best streets to view buildings on are Elisebetes, Strelnieku, and Albert.
+The Riga Art Nouveau Centre, located in central downtown, has been furnished in the Art Nouveau style allowing visitors to fully immerse themselves in the early 20th century.